 Under the bill, lead agencies must post the following documents and notices to their websites, if they have one:

-DEIRs, proposed negative declarations, proposed mitigated negative declarations, and notices of completion.
+DEIRs, negative declarations, mitigated negative declarations, notices of

 Center for Biological Diversity v.
 Department of Conservation, etc. (2019) 36 Cal.App.5th 210